simap/pixelblaze/README.expressions.md

 Create a control by exporting a function with a special name prefix (see below), folowed by the name you would like to use.
 CamelCase or snake_case can be used to separate words.

 Whenever input controls are changed, the function will be called with the new value.
 It will also be called with a saved value when the pattern is switched to before rendering occurs.
-To make use of this you may store the value or use it to calculate something used in your pattern.
+To make use of the control value you may store the value or use it to calculate some other variable(s) used in your pattern.

 Output controls work by calling the function and using the return value.
 These may be called very frequently to refresh the interface.